June 16, 2026 · Yavelle Recipes · 5 min read

 - Bring it together.
 Return the salmon and asparagus to the pan and spoon the garlic butter over the top for a minute to warm through and coat.
 Serve immediately with lemon wedges.

-Why Fatty Fish Is a Low Deuterium Star
+Why Fatty Fish Suits a Low Deuterium Plate

 Why Asparagus Works Here